As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 If you’re serious about content marketing, you must work with a person whose job it is to read your work and fix any bad writing that may exist.

-You can either choose a freelance editor or simply ask someone else to take a look at your content before publishing.
+You can either choose a freelance editor or ask someone else to look at your content before publishing.

-A fresh set of eyes will identify mistakes that you wouldn’t catch yourself, which is why it’s so important to have someone else read your work.
+A fresh set of eyes will identify mistakes you wouldn’t catch yourself, which is why it’s important to have someone else read your work.

 Fixing bad writing and catching all your mistakes is no easy task, no matter how well you proofread.